DataBiosphere/job-manager/servers/cromwell/README.md

         - If the field is `editable`, then `filterable` will be ignored.

 - (Required, CromIAM only) Configure fields to display
+  - **Note:** If you want to use Job Manager against CromIAM, which is using SAM/Google OAuth for authZ/authN:

+    1. you need to set the environment variable `IS_CROMIAM` to `True`, i.e. `export IS_CROMIAM=True` for the API, which speeds up the processing by omitting redundant subworkflows query in Cromwell.
+See details [here](https://github.com/DataBiosphere/job-manager/pull/576/files#diff-7c1402d297121c5f41a8bb4659a55271R391)
-  - **Note:** If you want to use Job Manager against CromIAM, which is using SAM/Google OAuth for authZ/authN, the `capabilities_config.json` must also include some extra fields, as well as proper scopes, which are shown as below:
+    2. the `capabilities_config.json` must also include some extra fields, as well as proper scopes, which are shown as below:
 ```json
 {
   "displayFields": [